AbdullahAlAnasSaimon/Interview-questions/README.md

 6. BigInt
 7. Symbol

 **Non-primitive/Reference data type:** Non-primitive data types are complex and mutable data types.
-They store with multiple values in a variable.
+They store collection of values in a variable.
 1. Object
 2. Array